mvit777/BikeShop/README.md

 ```
 runBikeWs
 ```
-which run BikeShopWS on ports http 5000 and https 5001.
+which runs BikeShopWS on ports http 5000 and https 5001.
 In development no further certificate is needed because it is using the one of the REST api
 ```
 Compilazione...
 info: Microsoft.Hosting.Lifetime[0]